-- 9.1 A "grievance" means a claim or a dispute by an employee or the union with respect to the interpretation or application of the provisions of this Agreement.
-The Union has the right, in its own capacity, to act as an aggrieved party in the grievance procedure. - 9.2 No grievance shall be entertained or processed unless it is submitted within fifteen (15) business days after the first occurrence of the event, giving rise to the grievance or within fifteen (15) business days after the employee or the Union has obtained knowledge of the first occurrence of the event, giving rise to the grievance.
+- 9.1 A "grievance" means a claim or a dispute by an employee, the Employer, or the Union with respect to the interpretation or application of the provisions of this Agreement.
+The Union has the right, in its own capacity, to act as an aggrieved party in the grievance procedure. - 9.2 No grievance shall be entertained or processed unless it is submitted within thirty (30) calendar days after the first occurrence of the event, giving rise to the grievance or within thirty (30) calendar days after the employee or the Union has obtained knowledge of the first occurrence of the event, giving rise to the grievance.

-The Union or an employee shall present a grievance to the employee's supervisor, who shall give his/her oral answer within ten (10) business days after it is presented to him/her, provided, however, that if a grievance is filed by an employee without assistance of the Union, the Union shall be given notice of the grievance and an opportunity to be present at any adjustment of the grievance.
+The Union or an employee shall present a grievance to the employee's supervisor, who shall give his/her oral answer within ten (10) business days after it is presented to him/her, provided, however, that if a grievance is filed by an employee without assistance of the Union, the Union shall be given notice of the grievance and an opportunity to be present at any adjustment of the grievance and the Union will not be required to press employee(s) grievances if, in the Union's opinion, the grievance's lack merit.

-If the grievance is not settled in Step 1, it shall be referred in writing to the Fire Chief within ten (10) business days after the designated supervisor's answer in Step 1 and shall be signed by the employee or the Union representative.
-The written grievance shall set forth the nature of the grievance, the facts on which it is based, the provision or provisions of the agreement allegedly violated and the relief requested.
-The Fire Chief, or his/her representative, shall discuss the grievance within ten (10) business days with the Union representative at a time mutually agreeable to the parties.
+If the grievance is not settled in Step 1, it shall be referred in writing with a copy to Human Resources, to the Fire Chief within ten (10) business days after the designated supervisor's answer in Step 1 and shall be signed by the employee or the Union representative.
+The written grievance shall set forth the nature of the grievance, the facts on which it is based, the provision or provisions of the agreement allegedly violated, and the relief requested.
+The Fire Chief, or his/her representative or designee, shall discuss the grievance within ten (10) business days with the Union representative at a time mutually agreeable to the parties.
 If the grievance is settled as a result of such meeting, the settlement shall be reduced to writing and signed by the Fire Chief and the Union.
 If no settlement is reached, the Fire Chief, or his/her representative, shall give the Department's written answer to the Union within ten (10) business days following their meeting.